 If you are unable to attend a hearing the tribunal may continue with the hearing and make decisions in your absence.

 Can someone attend the proceeding on my behalf?

 If there is a good reason why you cannot come to the proceeding, you can ask the tribunal for permission for someone to come on your behalf, by completing and lodging Application for leave to be represented.
 Alternatively you may ask for the hearing to be moved to another date.

 You can apply to attend the hearing via phone by lodging an Application for attendance at hearing, compulsory conference or mediation by remote conferencing .

 Further information on attending by phone (known as remote conferencing) is provided in Practice Direction 7 - Proceeding by remote conferencing .

-How do I address the QCAT member or adjudicator?
+How do I address the QCAT member, adjudicator or Justice of the Peace?